soos-peter-levente/cl-hunt-the-wumpus/README.md

 # todo

-- some events that are present in the `bsdgames` version are not present here.
-Extend.
+- some events that are present in the `bsdgames` version are not included.
-- fix room numbering.
+- The 3 tunnels/25 rooms default cannot result in a regular graph (using 3/20).